 If you have PCOS, and trying to conceive is on your near-term horizon — within the next year, say, or even the next two — the GLP-1 conversation gets planned around your fertility window, not the other way around.
-The protocol is the same medication, the same dosing, and the same monitoring as any other GLP-1 use in PCOS.
-What changes is the off-ramp.
+If a licensed clinician determines GLP-1 therapy is appropriate for you, the medication, dosing, and monitoring decisions are theirs to make — what changes when TTC is on the horizon is the off-ramp.

 This post is the off-ramp playbook.
 It covers the washout windows for semaglutide and tirzepatide, why those windows exist, what contraception you need during therapy (and the OCP-absorption caveat that PCOS patients should know about), how to bridge during the washout and into TTC, and what happens if pregnancy occurs accidentally on therapy.
 The goal is to make the timing decisions concrete enough that you and your clinician can lay out a calendar.